 The Learning Environment

-- Provides flexibility in needs-based grouping for prescriptive instruction
+- Provides flexible, needs-based grouping for prescriptive instruction for students;

-- Offers a wider range of academic experiences since first and second grade curriculum are intertwined
+- Offers a wider range of academic experiences for students since two levels of curricula are intertwined;

-- Gives students more responsibility and independence in learning
+- Promotes more student responsibility and independence with learning.

 Social / Emotional Development

-- Allows for children to collaborate with a broader range of peers
+- Allows for children to collaborate with a broader range of peers; and